-A === 2:42.47 V-1 Acts 2:42-47 Value 42 "They devoted themselves to the apostles' teaching Growth and to the fellowship, Group to the breaking of bread Grace and to prayer.
-Guidance 43 Everyone was filled with awe, and many wonders and mi- Gifts raculous signs were done by the apostles.
-44 All believers were together and had everything in common.
-45 Selling their possessions and goods they gave to anyone as he Good Stewardship had need.
-46 Every day they continued to meet together in the temple courts.
-They broke bread in their homes and ate together with Glorification glad and sincere hearts, 47 praising God and enjoying the favor of all of the people.
-And the Lord Grace added to their number daily those who were being saved.
+Acts 2:42-47 Value 42 "They devoted themselves to the apostles' teaching Growth and to the fellowship, Group to the breaking of bread Grace and to prayer.
+Guidance 43 Everyone was filled with awe, and many wonders and miraculous signs were done by the apostles.
+Gifts 44 All believers were together and had everything in common.
+45 Selling their possessions and goods they gave to anyone as he had need.
+Good Stewardship 46 Every day they continued to meet together in the temple courts.
+They broke bread in their homes and ate together with glad and sincere hearts, 47 praising God Glorification and enjoying the favor of all of the people.
+And the Lord added to their number daily those who were being saved.
 Grace